 Sometimes you may see an info card or annotation in a video, which might look like an ad.
 YouTube creators can include these cards in their videos, but they are not ads—learn more about cards and annotations on YouTube.
-Your YouTube Red membership won't hide cards or annotations.
+Your YouTube Premium membership won't hide cards or annotations.
 However, if you're using YouTube on a computer, you may be able to disable them within your settings in YouTube (select your profile photo > Settings > Playback).

 Contact support & submit product feedback

 - The type of ad you saw (video ad before your video started, banner/text ad at the bottom of the video, video ad in the middle of a video, ad on homepage or browser page).

 - Where you saw the ad (youtube.com, YouTube mobile app, or a TV or game console).